 Shirley Noelle Vancil

-HOW I DO WHAT I DO: I incorporate play therapy techniques, cognitive behavioral techniques, art, talk, walk and any approach that I feel is a good fit for your child.
+HOW I DO WHAT I DO: I use an integrative approach to therapy.
+I incorporate play therapy techniques, sandtray therapy, cognitive behavioral techniques, art, talk, walk and any approach that I feel is a good fit for your child.
 I am open to all approaches of therapy and I enjoy trying new things in order to meet the needs of my kids.
 I have a holistic perspective, meaning I believe that each area of a child's life has influence over the others.
 I know that when one area is off, the rest are often affected.
 I look at the big picture, while also addressing and acknowledging the smaller snapshots that influence the lives of our children and teenagers.
-I like my children and their families to be active participants and guides in therapeutic goals in each session and I expect full support from them.
+I use a child-centered approach and allow the space for the child to lead and take their therapy where they need it to go.
+Children and their families are active participants and guides in therapeutic goals in each session and I expect full support from them.